DiMine/DiMine.github.io/bots.md

 There are 4 LEDs connected to my pi:
 - Blue - Lights up when BTMC is live
 - Red - Lights up for 5 seconds when I get pinged using >ping
-- Green - Controlled by &gt;led on|off
+- Green - Controlled by &gt;led on and &gt;led off
 - RGB - Controlled by &gt;led rgb {color}
 <br>